Thai protesters hit the streets as PM clings to power - Borneo Post Online

-BANGKOK (Sept 4): Pro-democracy protesters vented their anger in Bangkok’s heavy rain today after Thai Prime Minister Prayut Chan-O-cha survived a no-confidence vote in parliament.
+Pro-democracy protesters vented their anger in Bangkok’s heavy rain Saturday after Thai Prime Minister Prayut Chan-O-cha survived a no-confidence vote in parliament.

 More than 300 demonstrators marched in central Bangkok’s main shopping mall district carrying red flags and wearing ponchos in the downpour.